zio/zio-http/docs/website/docs/v1.x/dsl/socket/socket.md

 ### Socket that echoes the message

-To create a Socket that always echoes back the message, you can use the `echo` constructor.
+You can use the `echo` constructor to create a Socket that always echoes back the message.

 ```scala
 val socket = Socket.echo(WebSocketFrame.text("Hello, from ZIO-HTTP"))